Tksuthar/django_rest_api/README.md

 """Simple Django Rest API created using REST framework"""

-* This API can request for following methods:
+* This API can request using following methods:
   1) GET
   2) POST
   3) PUT